 Marwan and Fadia then took us into their garden, which was full of fruits and vegetables; quite a lot in a small garden.
 They picked the ripe fruits and vegetables fresh off the tree

 One man inside motioned with his hands in a gesture asking us to leave, and gestured to another man to escort us.
-This other gentleman, also politely gestured that we should move away from this mosque and walked back with us into the town.
+This other gentleman, also politely gestured that we should move away from this Khalwa and walked back with us into the town.
 He spoke no English or French so we could not communicate, but he was friendly.
-I guess the Druze don’t like people who are not of their faith entering their mosques.
+I guess the Druze don’t like people who are not of their faith entering their Khalwa.

 We walked past the hall where people had gathered for the funeral ceremonies; men were on the top floor and outside on the street, and women were on the lower floor.
 Some scenes from our walkabout

 This is a very small town, not much happening, so we went back the B&B.

 That evening, since we were quite full from the large lunch at Abu Elias, we had fresh fruit that Fadia brought for us, and called it a night, after checking the internet and the Amex credit card situation; still no change.

 The next day, we woke up and Marwan had left for his job as a ranger in the Cedar Forest Reserves.